 A business owner is usually thinking: “I hope people will buy this”.

 Customer-focused companies are 60% more profitable according to this stat, a pretty good reason to change your perspective.
 Customers are also willing to pay more for a better customer experience, according to this article.

 Being customer-focused doesn’t mean having great customer service (although that’s part of it).

 It means, thinking about customers’ wants, needs, likes, dislikes, problems, etc. when making any decision in your business.

 Consider the dentist performing a root canal on you.
 You don’t just want good customer service when it comes to dealing with the receptionist, paying bills and booking appointments.

 You want the atmosphere to be calming, maybe even spa-like.
-The dentist chairs to be comfy, for people in the dental office to be friendly and sympathetic to your anxiety stemming from dental work.
-Privacy from other patients would be nice when your mouth is frozen and you’re drooling down your cheek.
-And you’d probably appreciate the dentist being extremely gentle when freezing the area and working on your tooth.
-You might also be grateful for headphones so you don’t have to hear the sound of drills.
+The dentist chairs to be comfy, for people in the dental office to be friendly and sympathetic to your anxiety, privacy from other patients, and you’d probably appreciate the dentist being extremely gentle when freezing the area and working on your tooth.
+You might also be grateful for headphones to block the sound of drilling.

-Imagine how many people would book their appointments there and refer friends and family.
+Imagine how many people would book appointments with that dentist and refer friends and family.

 Almost every detail of your business can be focused on your customers and making them happy if you want to sell more at craft fairs.